Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Interest is measured on a scale of 0-100.

 This is another factor that helps you determine whether a keyword is worth targeting.
-You want to target keywords that people have been searching for in recent times.
+You want to target keywords people have been searching for recently.

 But that’s not all!